Situationally-aware Path Planning Exploiting 3D Scene Graphs: Abstract

 \section{Abstract}

 3D Scene Graphs integrate both metric and semantic information, yet their structure remains underexploited for improving path planning efficiency and interpretability.
 In this work, we present S-Path, a Situationally-aware Path planner that leverages the metric-semantic structure of indoor 3D Scene Graphs to significantly enhance planning efficiency. \spath\ follows a two-stage process: it first performs a search over a semantic graph derived from the scene graph to yield a human-understandable high-level path.
 This also identifies relevant regions for planning, which later allows the decomposition of the problem into smaller, independent subproblems that can be solved in parallel.
 We also introduce a replanning mechanism that, in the event of an infeasible path, reuses information from previously solved subproblems to update semantic heuristics and prioritize re-use to further improve the efficiency of future planning attempts.
-Extensive experiments on both real-world and simulated environments show that S-Path achieves average reductions of 5.7x in planning time while maintaining comparable path optimality to classical sampling-based planners, and surpassing them in complex scenarios, making it an efficient and interpretable path planner for environments represented by indoor 3D scene graphs.
+Extensive experiments on both real-world and simulated environments show that S-Path achieves average reductions of 6× in planning time while maintaining comparable path optimality to classical sampling-based planners, and surpassing them in complex scenarios, making it an efficient and interpretable path planner for environments represented by indoor 3D scene graphs.
+Code available at: \hyperlink{https://github.com/snt-arg/spath\_ros}{https://github.com/snt-arg/spath\_ros}